 The big daddy of swing dance, Lindy Hop, developed from Charleston.

-Soon after, Frankie Manning got his hands on it and well, the rest is history.
+Soon after its creation, Frankie Manning got his hands on it and well, the rest is history.

 Frankie, for many of us, is thought of as the originator of Lindy Hop as we know it and he can be seen dancing in many films and videos including the film, Hellzapoppin, featuring Whiteys Lindy Hoppers (1941).